mui/material-ui/packages/pigment-css-react/README.md

 ### Consumer theming

-By defining the component's name and slots in [step 2](#2-create-the-component), the consumers can customize the component's styles using the theme's `styleOverrides` key:
+Developers can customize the component's styles using the theme's `styleOverrides` key and the component name and slots you defined in [step 2](#2-create-the-component).
+For example, the custom theme below sets the background color of the statistics component's root slot to `tomato`:

 ```js
 module.exports = withPigment(